digipres/publications/ipres/ipres-2016/papers/building-a-future-for-our-digital-memory-a-national-approach-to.md

 notes_url: null
 parent: iPRES 2016
 presentation_url: null
+publication_type: paper
 size: 155042
 source_name: iPRES
-title: 'Building a Future for our Digital Memory A National Approach to Digital Preservation in The Netherlands: Paper - iPRES 2016 - Swiss National Library, Bern'
+title: Building a Future for our Digital Memory A National Approach to Digital Preservation in The Netherlands
-type: paper
 year: 2016
 ---